Introduction.

 What do we do next?

 In many places, you don't do anything, you just sit back and hope for the best.
 In the vast majority of cases this has gone well so far, but we are seeing more and more interest in hackers attacking production networks (OT) rather than ordinary networks (IT).
-Here they will be able to do more damage, control more and ultimately collect a larger ransom to release or clean the network again.
+Here they will be able to do more damage, have more control and ultimately collect a larger ransom to release or clean the network again.

 So what is the solution?